SymphonyPlatformSolutions/ecp-examples/AppExamples/EcpOpenSdk/README.md

 ECP interacts with the SDK through `postMessage` events.
 ECP main events allow to:

 - detect that main frame is fully loaded and ECP is ready for interaction
-- receive a response after ECP API call
+- receive a response after any ECP API call
 - be notified when a subscription callback is triggered (new and unread message notifications)

 To make our SDK listening to ECP events, use the following code: